|STANDARD INFORMATION FOR ALL EVENTS|

-National Trails Day Hike, Northern West Rock Ridge State Park
+Saturday, June 1 Class B, 5.5 miles Hike, Quinnipiac and Regicides Trails, Hamden-Bethany, National Trails Day Hike Northern West Rock Ridge State Park

 Park at end of Paradise Ave.
 Extension (street address of 1740 Paradise Ave., with the nearest house at 1660 Paradise Ave.) at 9:45 a.m. for 10:00 a.m. start.
 The hike will be about 5.5 miles with 800 feet cumulative elevation gain.
-We will ascend York Mountain at 680 feet from the east with southward views and continue on the Quinnipiac Trail with westward views and a break.
-The Quinnipiac Trail is the oldest Blue-blazed Trail, adopted by the CPFA Trails Committee in 1929.
-We will descend and proceed to the Sanford Feeder trail.
+We will ascend York Mountain (elev.
+680 feet) from the east with southward views and continue on the Quinnipiac Trail with westward views and a break.
+The Quinnipiac Trail is the oldest Blue-Blazed Trail, adopted by the CPFA Trails Committee in 1929 (and celebrating its 90th anniversary this year).
+We will descend and proceed to the Sanford Feeder Trail.
 From the Sanford Feeder, we will follow Baldwin Drive (closed to cars) south.
 The road crosses the Regicides Trail, which we will follow north with views to the west and then east (with a break).
 We will do a steep ascent of York Mountain, this time from the south, and return to Paradise Ave.
-Leashed dogs okay.
+Leashed dogs are okay.
 Heavy rain cancels.
-Rain date is June 10.
+Rain date is June 8.

 Directions: DO NOT use GPS to find the start location.
 There are three unconnected sections of Paradise Avenue in Hamden, and GPS may take you to the wrong section.
+This meeting location can only be accessed via Laura Road to Paradise Ave.
 Use these directions to insure your arrival!

-From Rt.
-15 South, take Exit 61 and go right Whitney Ave. for 0.2 miles.
-Left on Dixwell Ave.
-(Rt.
-10 South) for 0.6 miles.
+Rt.
+15 North or South, take Exit 61, then right on Whitney Ave. for 0.2 miles, then left on (Dixwell Ave.)
+Rt.
+10 South for 0.6 miles.
 Right on Sanford St. for 0.4 miles.
 Right on Shepard Ave. for 1.4 miles.
 Left on West Shepard Ave. for 0.2 miles, right onto Laura Rd. for 0.2 miles, and then right onto Paradise Ave. extension for 0.2 miles.
 Park in the cul-de-sac area.

 West Rock map